 We also face increased broadband competition from cable operators.
 Cable operators have been using low-priced internet access packages to attract new customers in specific areas and buildings in Taiwan.
 They have also been upgrading their networks to DOCSIS 3.0 in order to provide higher speed internet access.
 DOCSIS refers to Data Over Cable Service Interface Specification, which is an international telecommunications standard that permits the addition of high-speed data transfer to an existing cable TV system.
 To counter these developments, we keep migrating more of our ADSL customers to FTTx services and to provide even higher speed FTTH access.
 The government has mandated the digitization of cable television networks by 2014.
-In addition, the draft Cable Radio and Television Act proposes to remove the zoning restrictions on service area for cable operators, while cable operators remain subject to the restriction that the market share of any single cable operator cannot exceed one third.
-This draft has been approved by the Executive Yuan and submitted to the Legislative Yuan.
-As cable operators will be allowed to provide digital cable services throughout Taiwan and be able to provide high definition cable TV with more channels as well as high speed cable modem services, we could face increased competition for our broadband access services and multimedia on demand, or MOD IPTV services.
-If we are unable to compete successfully with the cable operators for broadband access services and MOD businesses, our results of operations could be impacted.
+In addition, the draft Cable Radio and Television Act proposes to remove the zoning restrictions on service area for cable operators, while cable operators remain subject to the restriction that the market share of any single cable operators will be allowed to provide digital cable services throughout Taiwan and be able to provide high definition cable TV with more channels as well as high speed cable modem services, we could face increased competition for our broadband access services and MOD businesses, our results of operations could be impacted.

-Many of our competitors are in alliances with leading international telecommunications service providers-and have access to financial and other resources or technologies that may not be available to us.
+Many of our competitors are in alliances with leading international telecommunications service providers and have access to financial and other resources or technologies that may not be available to us.
 Moreover, as the government continues to liberalize the telecommunications market, such as through the issuance of new licenses or establishment of additional networks, our market position and competitiveness could be materially and adversely affected.
 We cannot guarantee that our measures to address competition will be effective and our business, financial condition and results of operations may be adversely affected by our competition.